 Most infants when rolling onto their tummy will turn their head to avoid rebreathing.
 But some will not, and we don’t know how to identify these infants.

 An infant takes a breath every 1-2 seconds.
 It takes, on average, two minutes for carbon dioxide to dissipate on most crib mattresses.
-For some crib mattresses that claim to be “breathable”, it takes as long as three minutes.
+For some crib mattresses that claim to be “breathable”, it takes as long as three minutes, meaning carbon dioxide will always be present for baby to breathe in.

 Carbon dioxide dissipates in less than half a second on the SafeSleep Breathe-Through Crib Mattress, meaning the carbon dioxide on the SafeSleep Breathe-Through mattress is gone before your baby takes their next breath– even if face straight down.